KelvCodes/portfolio/README.md

 - Footer

 ---
-Recruiters and all interested viewers can easily book a thirty-minute (30video meeting via Google meet.
+Recruiters and all interested viewers can easily book a thirty-minute (30 video meeting via Google meet.